Dentosal/python-sc2/README.md

 An easy-to-use library for wrting AI Bots for StarCraft II in Python 3.
 The ultimate goal is simplicity and ease of use, while still preserving all funcionality.
 A really simple worker rush bot should be no more than twenty lines of code, not two hundred.
 However, this library intends to provide both high and low level abstractions.

-**This library (currently) covers only the raw scripted interface.** At this time I don't ident to add support for graphics-based iterfaces.
+**This library (currently) covers only the raw scripted interface.** At this time I don't intend to add support for graphics-based iterfaces.

-**NOTE: This library is still in very early stages, and features are change often.**
+**NOTE: This library is still in very early stages, and features can still change.**

 ## Installation